Indian Hill Loop Trail

 Take NY Route 17 North through Sloatsburg and Tuxedo, and continue on Route 17 past the intersection with NY 17A into Southfields.
 About 1.3 miles beyond the intersection with NY 17A, turn left onto Orange Turnpike (County Route 19) and continue for 1.3 miles to the park entrance on the right (marked by a sign for “Indian Hill”).
 Turn right and follow the dirt road ahead for 0.2 mile, then turn right into the parking area.

 This hike follows the white-stripe-on-yellow-blazed Indian Hill Loop Trail, described here in a counter-clockwise direction.
-(As of April 2013, there are also some yellow blazes along the trail.)
-From the information kiosk in the parking area, the trail proceeds through a hemlock grove, turns right and climbs to the crest of a rise.
-After descending a little, it climbs through mountain laurel to reach a open granite ledge, with west-facing views over the hills of Sterling Forest.
+From the information kiosk in the parking area, the trail proceeds through a hemlock grove, bears right and climbs to the crest of a rise.
+After descending a little, it climbs to reach a open granite ledge, with west-facing views over the hills of Sterling Forest.

 A short distance beyond, the red-blazed Furnace Loop Trail joins from the right.
-Continue ahead, now following both white-stripe-on-yellow and red blazes, as the joint trails climb to the ridgetop and descend into a valley, crossing several stone walls.
+Continue ahead, now following both yellow and red blazes, as the joint trails climb to the ridgetop and descend into a valley, crossing several stone walls.
 After climbing to another rock ledge, with views to the south and east, they descend to a junction with a woods road.
-Here, the trails turn right onto the road, and the yellow-bird-on-green-blazed Warbler Trail begins on the left.
-You may wish to detour to the left on the Warbler Trail, which leads in 200 feet to a dam and a picturesque pond.
+The trails turn right onto the road, but you may wish to detour to the left on this road, which leads in 200 feet to a dam and a picturesque pond.

 After a relatively level stretch, the trail climbs to the highest point on the ridge (1,047 feet).
 Just beyond, rock ledges to the right of the trail offer unobstructed views across the Ramapo Valley to Harriman State Park.
 Green Pond Mountain dominates the view, with the grassy Elk Pen in the foreground and the New York State Thruway below in the valley.